Bali with Toddlers, Kids, or Teenagers: What Indian Families Should Know

 • Exhausting for another

-• Boring or exciting depending on planning
+• Exciting or boring depending on the itinerary

-The difference is not Bali.
+👉 The difference is not the destination itself.

 • Toddlers (0–3 years)